dotnet/docs/docs/core/tutorials/debugging-with-visual-studio.md

 ms.assetid: cb213625-cc60-438b-9b9e-49aed0e4a974
 ---

-# Debugging your C# Hello World application with Visual Studio 2017
+# Debug your C# Hello World application with Visual Studio 2017

-So far, you've followed the steps in [Building a C# Hello World Application with .NET Core in Visual Studio 2017](.\with-visual-studio.md) to create and run a simple console application.
+So far, you've followed the steps in [Build a C# Hello World Application with .NET Core in Visual Studio 2017](.\with-visual-studio.md) to create and run a simple console application.
 Once you've written and compiled your application, you can begin testing it.
 Visual Studio includes a comprehensive set of debugging tools that you can use when testing and troubleshooting your application.

 ## Debugging in Debug mode